jamp-shareable-scripts/jamp/README.md

 `jamp create hello`

 Creates a new PHP script, `hello.php` opens it for editing in an editor.

-`jamp hello` is now available as a command as well, it will run whatever script you save in the `hello.php` file.
+`jamp hello` is now available as a command as well and it will run whatever script you save in the `hello.php` file.

 `jamp edit hello`